Level 2 Adult Social Care Certificate:

 The inspiration behind the initiative

 The UK care sector is suffering under the strain of a shortage of qualified staff.
 Training providers like Impact Futures are enabling individuals with a passion for care excellence to obtain the knowledge, skills, and behaviours needed to ease this industry burden, as well as facilitate meaningful careers and a high standard of care delivery.
-However, more needs to be done to resolve this challenge.

 Now, the UK government has also taken action in the form of this new qualification, in an effort to ease the pressure on care organisations, and facilitate an influx of freshly qualified care professionals, to reinvigorate the industry.

-Astonishingly, over 50% of the current care workforce don’t hold an accredited qualification.
-However, the sector is blessed with experienced and committed colleagues who deserve to be acknowledged for their skilled care.
-The Level 2 Adult Social Care Certificate will provide a route for them, reaffirming care work as a career, and aiding care companies recruit and retain the right talent.
+The Level 2 Adult Social Care Certificate will provide a route for them, reaffirming care work as a career, and aiding care companies to recruit and retain the right talent.

 During the development of the certificate, the DHSC discovered that 48% of employers didn’t accept a Care Certificate from a prior employer.
 In addition, 37% of care workers had to recomplete this when moving jobs.
-These findings highlighted a real need to set the new care certificate apart from other inductions, and prevent repeat training via an accredited qualification.

 The course itself covers 15 key topics and areas, subject to Skills for Care and Ofqual approval.
 These include: